Scientific Name

 How to Grow and Care

 Overall, these are beautiful cacti for dish gardens or indoor displays.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 However, it is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
 Echinocactus are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

 Learn more at How to Grow and Care for Echinocactus.